 To improve our estimation in all the sectors described above we are constantly in contact with the national experts and Associations in order to collect any new information that gradually become available by taking into account changes in the market both in terms of the entry of new refrigerants and technological advances in equipment, and also considering good practices in gas management that affect emission factors.
 Concerning the recovery of gas at the end of life of equipment, Erion, the largest Italian system of extended producer responsibility for the management of waste associated with electronic products, is finalizing a study on stationary conditioning appliances end-of-life.
 Improvements should be also obtained by consulting the new National Telematic Registry of fluorinated greenhouse gases and equipment containing fluorinated gases that has been instituted by the DPR 146/2018, entered in force in January 2019.
 Compared to the previous National F-gas Data Bank (established by Presidential Decree 43/2012), which includes refrigeration, air conditioning and fire protection systems, the new Registry also contains data on electrical switches and cold rooms in refrigerated trucks or trailers.
 Therefore, it will be possible to investigate these types of systems as well.
 We have already started to check data of the Registry and, from a first analysis, it emerged that the information contained is not always in the form and at the level of detail useful for estimating of the Inventory.
 Although some gaps were overcome, there are still critical issues on data.
 For this reason, we have decided not to use the information contained in the registry yet.
-Also, a new collaboration with Assofrigoristi has been initiated at the end of 2023 to improve the Data Bank collection system (paragraph 4.7.13 Source-specific QA/QC and verification for more information on this topic).
+Also, a new collaboration with Assofrigoristi has been initiated to improve the Data Bank collection system and obtain more precise information on emission factors, gas recovery percentage and frequency of equipment topping up.
+In detail, Assofrigoristi launched an initial survey among the Association by requesting data and information.
+The data collected at the moment does not yet have statistical value and therefore cannot be used.
+For this reason, this survey will be carried out in the coming months, with the aim of involving a greater number of members and also including other sectors such as refrigeration.
+Through this collaboration, we expect to be able to continue to verify and update the data we use..